Aims and scope

 INR 2,000 / USD 40

-Full length articles: Article, Communications, Reviews, Conservation Applications, Essays, New descriptions with phylogenetic analysis
+Full length articles: Article, Communications, Reviews, Conservation Applications, Essays, Detailed New Descriptions with or without phylogenetic analysis, Annotated Checklists, Detailed Data Papers.

 INR 8,000 / USD 160